gnunow/address/README.md

 # address
-A begginer tries to learn Git and Java
+A beginner tries to learn Git and Java